 Regenerative Braking

 Some hub motors are capable of regenerative braking.
-Regenerative braking slows the bike down by converting some of your kinetic energy into electricity instead of heat.
+Regenerative braking slows the bike down by creating resistance with the motor.
+Some of the bike’s kinetic energy is converted into electricity instead of heat.
 This electricity is used to recharge the battery.
 In other words, the direct drive motor works as a generator while you’re braking.
-Regenerative braking is an energy recovery system.
-On most e-bikes that come equipped with regenerative braking, the system automatically kicks in when you apply the brakes.
+On most e-bikes that come equipped with regenerative braking, the system automatically kicks in when you apply the brakes or descend hills.

-Regenerative braking is only available on higher-end direct-drive hub motors.
+Regenerative braking is only available on higher-end direct-drive hub motor e-bikes.
 Geared hub motors are usually not capable of regenerative braking because they have a freewheel mechanism built into the gearing that disengages the motor when you’re not pedaling.

 There are some exceptions.
 These days, some geared hub motors offer regenerative braking.
 For example, the GMAC is a clutchless geared motor electric bike that offers regenerative braking.
 A couple of other companies have also introduced geared motors that are capable of regenerative braking as well.